PGA Weather Forecast: U.S. Open Round-by-Round Temps

 Temperature and Altitude: The Underrated Factors

 Cold temperatures affect ball distance more than most recreational golfers realize.
 Every 10°F drop in temperature reduces carry distance by approximately 1-2 yards for the average Tour player.
 At 50°F, a player who normally carries the ball 300 yards off the tee might carry it 295.
 This compresses the advantage of big hitters and closes the gap between length and accuracy.
 Par-5 birdie rates drop meaningfully when temperatures fall below 55°F because players who normally reach in two are suddenly laying up.
-For betting, cold-weather weeks tend to be better environments for accurate, strategic players over pure bombers.
+For betting, cold-weather weeks tend to favor accurate, strategic players over pure bombers.

 PGA Weather FAQ